 A lot has changed since the introduction of the GDPR, not least the UK Brexit referendum.
 That's why it's worth taking a fresh look at how to stay compliant when sharing data under the GDPR.

-Steps to take for GDPR data sharing compliance
+GDPR data sharing compliance tips

 1. Consider legitimacy